ericzakariasson/denoted/apps/web/README.md

 ## Adding a command

-> ⚠️ NOTE: This is very subject to change in order to improve developer experience
+> ⚠️ NOTE: This is likely subject to change in order to improve developer experience

 If you want to contribute with your own `/command`, you can follow these steps: